CFC-Servers/GLuaTest/README.md

       requirements: lua/tests/my_project/requirements.txt
 ```

 All done!
-Commit those changes and GLuaTest will automatically clone those requirements.
+Commit those changes and GLuaTest will automatically clone your requirements.

+---

-#### Server Configs
+### Server Configs
-Sometimes your project requires specific convars to be set.
+**Sometimes your project requires specific convars to be set.**

 Similar to how you define requirements, we'll make a new `.cfg` file.

 This file will be dumped straight into the end of server's `server.cfg` file.
 You can override existing configs, too.

 So, create the file:
 ```